Staying connected to your children and coparent

 Pay your child support on time.
 If the court has ordered you to pay child support, always strive to pay it on time.
 Also pay for extra expenses to help your children if you can.
 If applicable, make spousal maintenance payments on time, too.

 Keep your children out of parental disagreements.
-No matter what feelings exist between you and the other parent, avoid arguing, or otherwise indicating conflict, in front of your children.
+No matter what feelings exist between you and the other parent, avoid arguing or indicating conflict, in front of your children.
 This practice will help you focus on your children’s needs, as well as enable your children to have good relationships with both of you.

 Strive to stay on the same page with the other parent about parenting issues.
 Work with the other parent to use similar strategies for discipline, rewards, chores, and other parts of family life.
 Similar expectations make it easier for your children to move between homes.
 Capture your ideas in a parenting plan, if possible.